-In this terrifically entertaining history, Kristoffer A. Garin chronicles the cruise-ship industry, from its rise in the early sixties, to its explosion in the seventies with the hit show The Love Boat, to the current vicious consolidation wars and brazen tax dodges.
+In this terrifically entertaining history, journalist Kristoffer A. Garin chronicles the cruise-ship industry, from its rise in the early sixties, to its explosion in the seventies with the hit show The Love Boat, to the current vicious consolidation wars and brazen tax dodges.
 Entrepreneurial genius and bare-knuckle capitalism mate with cultural kitsch as the cruise lines dodge U.S. tax, labor, and environmental laws to make unimaginable profits while bringing the world a new form of leisure.

 A colorful and compelling behind-the-scenes narrative, Devils on the Deep Blue Sea is a definitive look at the industry and its robber barons who created floating empires.

 People Who Read Devils on the Deep Blue Sea Also Read

 “Usually people going on cruises bring along guidebooks or other light reading.
 But for those who want a bit of history on the side—and yet still want to stick to a cruising theme—Devils on the Deep Blue Sea just might be the perfect choice.
 Author Kristoffer A. Garin, with intelligence and humor, tells the story behind the cruise-ship empires and explains how cruising emerged as a hugely successful industry.
 Here are the stories, often sordid but always entertaining, behind the names of the familiar cruise lines.”—June Sawyers, Chicago Tribune

 “His book, as funny as it appalling, should by read by anyone before casting off.”—Richard B. Woodward, New York Times